MaterializeInc/terraform-provider-materialize/docs/resources/sink_iceberg.md

 ### Optional

-- `aws_connection` (Block List, Max: 1) The AWS connection for object storage access.
-No longer needed: the sink inherits storage credentials from the Iceberg catalog connection.
-Kept for sinks created before that change. (see [below for nested schema](#nestedblock--aws_connection))
+- `aws_connection` (Block List, Max: 1, Deprecated) (Deprecated) The AWS connection for object storage access.
+Materialize now takes storage credentials from the Iceberg catalog connection, so this is no longer needed.
+Removing it does not recreate the sink. (see [below for nested schema](#nestedblock--aws_connection))
 - `cluster_name` (String) The cluster to maintain this sink.
 - `comment` (String) Comment on an object in the database.
 - `database_name` (String) The identifier for the sink database in Materialize.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.